2024-10-04

 South Australia

-Back in Adelaide I have spoken out about the genocide at our Palestinian rallies and relayed the promised that we Greens will continue to take people’s protests to federal parliament, to call for a ceasefire and to call for the prosecution of war crimes.
+Back in Adelaide I have spoken out about the genocide at our Palestinian rallies and relayed the promise that we Greens will continue to take people’s protests to federal parliament, to call for a ceasefire and to call for the prosecution of war crimes.
 I have also spoken in the Senate to add my voice to call on the Government to take genuine action to stop the arms trade with Israel.

 It has been a tough time for the Greens as we endure false and defamatory attacks from the Government and Murdoch Media.
 Nevertheless, we will not stop calling for Labor to take action against the Israeli Government’s invasion of Gaza.
-We can and will rigorously reject all forms of antiSemitism while opposing the genocide in Palestine.
+We can and will rigorously reject all forms of anti-Semitism while opposing the genocide in Palestine.

 It has also been a worrying time in SA with the South Australian Labor Government backing nuclear waste for our state and we are once again walking a knife-edge between a clean green energy future and the poisonous legacy of nuclear waste.
 I have spoken in the Senate on the Defence Amendment (Safeguarding Australia's Military Secrets) Bill and the Defence Trade Controls Amendment Bill and made it very clear that these bills seek to enable AUKUS and should be opposed.